kaztakata/celonis-hacks/content/posts/2021-05-08-customize-process-explorer.md

 [![image](https://user-images.githubusercontent.com/67397583/117003132-7137b600-ad1f-11eb-8afb-66cd11b10f42.png)](https://user-images.githubusercontent.com/67397583/117003132-7137b600-ad1f-11eb-8afb-66cd11b10f42.png)

 As demonstrated in [Understand Difference between Dimension and KPI](../2021-05-01-understand-difference-between-dimension-and-kpi/), two (and more) tables in activity dimension PQL are inplicitly joined then concatenated string is set to activity dimension.
 You are careful to use additional column that may have NULL value.
 Concatenation with NULL returns NULL, and NULL activity is not displayed in Process Explorer.
-If I would like to prevent it, I will use `COALESCE(_CEL_AP_ACTIVITIES.USER_NAME,'')` instead, then NULL value will convert to zero byte string and activity name is displayed.
+If I would like to prevent it, I will use `COALESCE( _CEL_AP_ACTIVITIES.USER_NAME, '')` instead, then NULL value will convert to zero byte string and activity name is displayed.
 Below screenshots are to test `COALESCE` funciton in OLAP table, and Process Explorer.
 Activity `Due Date passed` is displayed in Process Explorer, even it does not have user information.

 [![image](https://user-images.githubusercontent.com/67397583/117004211-c88a5600-ad20-11eb-8eea-6a4a3e199a69.png)](https://user-images.githubusercontent.com/67397583/117004211-c88a5600-ad20-11eb-8eea-6a4a3e199a69.png)